 Days of Sardine the Queen

-Sardines are typical blue fish with tasty and easily digestible meat.
+Sardines are typical oily fish with tasty and easily digestible meat.
 They are categorized as smaller fish, as they grow up to 25 cm and weigh approximately 30 g.
 Even though it is among the cheapest and most widely available fish, many gourmets consider it the queen of fish.